better-internet/radworks-docs/docs/community/01_ecosystem.md

 !["Diagram of the Radworks ecosystem, with Radworks encompassing multiple Orgs, each of which have one or more Teams consisting of one or more Contributors"](/img/2024_ecosystem_diagram_transparent.png)

-Currently, Radworks funds **five** separate Orgs: Radicle, Drips, Radicle Integrations & Tooling, Better Internet Foundation, and Grants.
+Currently, Radworks funds **four** separate Orgs: Radicle, Drips, Radworks Product, and Foundation.

 ## Radicle Org

 The Radicle Org aims to develop a fully-sovereign code collaboration stack called “Radicle”.
 [Radicle](https://radicle.xyz/) is designed to be a secure, decentralized and powerful alternative to code forges such as GitHub and GitLab while preserving user sovereignty and freedom.
-See the Radicle Org's [community approved strategy & budget for 2024](https://community.radworks.org/t/formal-review-rgp-18-radicle-org-proposal-2024/3421/4).
+See the Radicle Org's [community approved strategy & budget for 2025](https://community.radworks.org/t/formal-review-radicle-org-proposal-2025/3613).

 ## Drips Org

 The Drips Org’s mission is to enable FOSS developers to financially thrive by taking on the problem of [FOSS sustainability](https://fosssustainability.com/) / funding public goods.
 [Drips](https://www.drips.network/) develops novel [protocols](https://github.com/radicle-dev/drips-contracts), tools and applications that enable new value flows for developers in order to receive funds from their users and supporters.
-See the Drips Org's [community approved strategy & budget for 2024](https://community.radworks.org/t/formal-review-rgp-19-drips-org-proposal-2024/3422/2).
+See the Drips Org's [community approved strategy & budget for 2025](https://community.radworks.org/t/formal-review-drips-org-proposal-2025/3614).

+## Radworks Product Org

+The Radworks Product Org's mission is to popularize the Radicle sovereign developer stack and prove new business models around it.
+Radworks Product brings together efforts from the RSN and the current Radicle Desktop client, with the goal to develop a coherent product experience.
+See the Radworks Product Org's [community approved strategy and budget for 2025](https://community.radworks.org/t/formal-review-radworks-product-org-proposal-2025/3612).

-## Better Internet Foundation Org
+## Foundation Org

 The Foundation Org is represented by the [Better Internet Foundation](https://betterinternet.foundation/) (previously Radicle Foundation) - a Swiss non-profit entity.
-The Foundation Org serves the roles of "protector, nurturer, and advocate" of the Radworks ecosystem, by carrying out operations, marketing, and governance-related support.
-It also fulfills roles that are better suited to a legal entity, such as the maintenance of Radworks' intellectual property and initiation of Radworks' legal analysis and action.
-All work done by the Foundation Org for Radworks is funded by the treasury via an annual Org proposal.
-See the Foundation Org's [community approved strategy and budget for 2024](https://community.radworks.org/t/formal-review-rgp-21-foundation-org-proposal-2024/3420/3).
+The Foundation's purpose is to support projects and people developing resilient, non-extractive peer-to-peer technologies that promote Internet freedom.
+In its role as protector of the Ecosystem, the Foundation stewards identification and responses to Org-specific and Ecosystem-wide needs and risks in an increasingly evolving regulatory environment.
+See the Foundation Org's [community approved strategy and budget for 2025](https://community.radworks.org/t/formal-review-foundation-org-proposal-2025/3611).

-> The Better Internet Foundation does not control treasury funds, nor can it direct product development (Radicle & Drips).
+> The Better Internet Foundation does not control treasury funds, nor can it direct product development of Radicle, Drips, and Radworks Product.

-## Grants Org

-The [Radworks Grants](https://github.com/radicle-dev/radicle-grants) Org finds, funds, and guides research and development of any FOSS projects that fall outside the purview of currently funded product/engineering orgs (e.g.
-Radicle, Drips).
-See the Grants Org's [community approved strategy & budget for 2024](https://community.radworks.org/t/formal-review-rgp-20-grants-org-proposal-2024-v2/3464).

-## Radicle Integrations & Tooling Org
-The focus of this Org is to integrate the Radicle Forge with other developer tools.
-They aim to lower friction for developers who want to migrate to Radicle, by allowing them to keep their existing workflows.
-These intergations enable smoother user onboarding (i.e. quicker adoption) as well as user retention.
-See the Radicle Integrations & Tooling Org's [community approved strategy & budget for 2024](https://community.radworks.org/t/formal-review-rgp-23-start-the-radicle-integrations-tooling-org-2024/3508).